nickpegg/posty/doc/importing.rst

    ``new_site/posts/``.

-In each post, the first paragraph of each body will be converted into a :ref:`blurb <posts>`, so it's a good idea to inspect each post to make sure it was converted to your liking.
+In each post, the first paragraph of each body will be converted into a :ref:`blurb <post>`, so it's a good idea to inspect each post to make sure it was converted to your liking.

 Additionally it's a good idea to check that your templates will work with